walshthomas/walshthomasdotcom/content/home/teaching.md

 + Job Search under the Threat of Sanctions

-+ Making the Cut: Close Elections and Civil Servant Behaviour
++ Making the Cut: Close Elections and Civil Servant Behaviour (With Nikolaj Broberg and Tuuli Tähtinen)

 + Monetary Policy Transmission and Network Effects